opsgang/libs/bash/std/functions.md

 ### i()

-prints INFO msg (STDOUT) with context prefix
+prints INFO msg (STDOUT) with context prefix.

 Caller can pass multiple quoted strings as each line of the msg.
 _\n_ within a str is also treated as newline.